most of the year, the dominating cold Humboldt current from the South causes

 Isla de la Plata: Located at a distance of 37 km from

 Puerto Lopez.
 According to legend, the name refers to the famous sailor of the

 sixteenth century, Sir Francis Drake, who supposedly left his treasure,

 conquered from Spanish ships, somewhere hidden on the island.

-During the trip to the island you can watch dolphins and with
+During the tours to isla de la Plata, tourists can watch dolphins and with

 some luck, Stingrays.
 From June to September the Humpback Whales, Megaptera

 Just like Galapagos, Isla de La Plata has a very interesting